 Use of a pinhole will overcome most refractive errors and thus allows their identification as a cause of reduced visual acuity.
 Refractive error can be treated with glasses, contact lenses, or surgery.

 et al. The prevalence and demographic associations of presenting near-vision impairment among adults living in the United States.
 Am J Ophthalmol.
 2017 Feb;174:134–44.

 An estimated 40.9 million US adults wear contact lenses, mostly for correction of refractive errors, though decorative-colored contact lenses are increasingly being used.

 The major types of lenses are rigid (gas-permeable) and soft.
 Rigid lenses, which need to be removed each day, are more durable and easier to care for than soft lenses but are more difficult to tolerate.
 Soft lenses are also usually removed every day but are also available for extended wear.
 Soft lenses are usually renewed every 2 weeks or monthly.
 Daily disposable soft lenses are available and can be renewed daily.

 Contact lens care includes cleaning and sterilization whenever the lenses are to be reused and removal of protein deposits as required.
 Sterilization is usually by chemical methods.
 For individuals developing reactions to preservatives in contact lens solutions, preservative-free systems are available.

 The major risk from contact lens wear is corneal infection, potentially a blinding condition.
 Such infections occur more often with soft lenses, particularly extended wear, for which there is at least a fivefold increase in risk of corneal infection compared with daily wear.
 Decorative contact lenses have a high prevalence of microbial contamination.
-Contact lens wearers should be made aware of the risks they ...
+Contact lens wearers should be made aware of the ...